MicrosoftDocs/azure-docs/articles/aks/vertical-pod-autoscaler.md

 ## API Object

-The Virtical Pod Autoscaler is an API resource in the Kubernetes autoscaling API group.
+The Vertical Pod Autoscaler is an API resource in the Kubernetes autoscaling API group.
 The version supported in this preview release is 0.11 can be found in the [Kubernetes autoscaler repo][github-autoscaler-repo-v011].

 ## Register the VPA provider feature